-There are more technology-driven opportunities to ‘fix’ your RCM than ever before.
-With all the solutions out there, why aren’t healthcare organizations getting better results?
+There are more technology-driven opportunities to ‘fix’ your RCM than ever before, why aren’t healthcare organizations getting better results?

 For many organizations, the operational ramifications of claims processing have led to significant investments in software and applications to fix issues that cause denials and impact reimbursement.
 Up through 2019, the primary aim was to efficiently handle an increase in claims volume.
 The emergence of the coronavirus in 2020 has upended the revenue cycle in myriad ways.
 Elective procedures have dropped dramatically and may never be performed, but rapidly evolving rules around treating COVID-19 patients, remote work for revenue cycle staff and new payment rules around telehealth for Medicare beneficiaries are only underlining the need for effective revenue cycle automation even in cases where overall claim volume has decreased.